Sebastine-Atemnkeng/full-devops-cicd-pipeline-tomcat/pipeline-env-requirements.md

 # Jenkins Complete CI/CD Pipeline Environment Setup

-1) Create a GitHub Repository name `Jenkins-CICD-Pipeline-Project` and push the code in this branch(main) to your remote repository (your newly created repository).
+1) Create a GitHub Repository `Jenkins-CICD-Pipeline-Project` and push the code in this branch(main) to your remote repository (your newly created repository).
     - Go to GitHub (github.com)
     - Login to your GitHub Account
     - Create a Repository called "Jenkins-CICD-Project"
     - Clone the Repository in the "Repository" directory/folder in your local
-    - Download the code in in this repository "Main branch": https://github.com/awanmbandi/eagles-batch-devops-projects.git
+    - Download the code in in this repository "Main branch": https://github.com/sebastine01/full-devops-cicd-pipeline-tomcat
     - Unzip the code/zipped file
     - Copy and Paste everything from the zipped file into the repository you cloned in your local
     - Add the code to git, commit and push it to your upstream branch "main or master"